LaviniaLaguerre/inliner/README.md

 # Inliner

 Turns your web page to a single HTML file with everything inlined - perfect for appcache manifests on mobile devices that you want to reduce those http requests.
+In C and C++ language, Inline has great significant.
+Generally, it performs two functions.
+If we talk about its first function, it works as compiler directive such as it adds the function cryptograph at the function addresses as well.
+If we talk second function then http://www.racetam.org/oxiracetam/ provides a much detail.
+However, the second core objective is to modify the linkage attitude.
 [![Build Status](https://travis-ci.org/remy/inliner.svg)](https://travis-ci.org/remy/inliner)

 ## What it does